JvanKatwijk/qt-dab/README.md

  * Some selectors were removed from the configuration and control widget.

  * A new tii detector was installed (not my own work), that is more sensotive than the one that there was already.
 Drawback is that if the threshold is set too low, the number of false too reports is (too) large and sometimes even lead to overload of the system.
-Therefore, an option was created to select between the new of the old version, furthermore, an option is included to set some internal oarameters, raising the noise floot, and limiting the output of the new tii detector.
+Therefore, an option was created to select between the new of the old version, furthermore, an option is included to set some internal parameters (computing the noise floor differently), limiting the false output of the new tii detector.

+ * the configuration widget has a selector for selecting either the "old" or the "mew" tii detector.

  * the dxDisplay now shows more data on the transmitters that are identified in the current channel.

- * the RII view on the spectrum scope was altered, rather than showing the spectrum of the full NULL period, it now shows the data as it is seen by the tii decoder.
+ * the TII view on the spectrum scope was altered, rather than showing the full  spectrum of the whole NULL period, it now shows the collapsed data - 192 carriers - as it is seen by the tii decoder.

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)